n0c1337/Cenith/README.md

 Idomatic C like language aimed to have good C interoperability

-"An idiot admires complexity, a genius appreciate simplicity."
+"An idiot admires complexity, a genius appreciate simplicity." -Terry A. Davis